Bothell, Washington: Economy

-The US Army has a Reserve facility, the Staff Sgt.
-Joe R. Hooper Army Reserve Center, in the northwest part of the city.
-It opened in 1993 and also houses the Region X headquarters of the Federal Emergency Management Agency in a former bunker.
-National magazine publisher Scotsman Guide Media is headquartered in the city.
-Defunct retailer Pacific Linen was once based in Bothell until 1996.
+Other companies in the Canyon Park area include Boeing and Panasonic Avionics due to the proximity to aerospace facilities in Everett.
+A United States Army Reserve facility, the Staff Sgt.
+Joe R. Hooper Army Reserve Center, is located in the northwest part of the city on Nike Hill.
+It opened in 1993 and also houses the Region X headquarters of the Federal Emergency Management Agency in an underground facility that was formerly a bunker.
+Real estate trade magazine publisher Scotsman Guide is based in Bothell.
+Defunct specialty retailer Pacific Linen was based in the city until 1996.